This page describes known issues in Acquia Cloud:

 - Importing a site archive from a local file

 - Database table prefixes in Drupal 8 are not supported

 Acquia Cloud does not support the use of table prefixes in databases on Drupal 8.

 - Using the Minimal installation profile for Drupal 8

 Acquia Cloud does not support the Minimal installation profile for Drupal 8 using the web installer.
 If you install Drupal 8 using the Acquia Cloud interface, the Minimal installation profile will not be available.
 Installing the Drupal 8 Minimal profile using Drush will work as expected.
 If you install Drupal 8 core from a tarball that includes the Minimal installation profile in the Acquia Cloud interface, you must first enable Live Dev on the environment in which you are installing Drupal, or else the installation will fail.
 Enabling Live Dev first allows you to install Minimal in Drupal 8.
 Drupal will change its

-settings.phpfile during this process, so afterwards, you will need to SSH into your server and commit the changes to Git or SVN.
+settings.phpfile during this process, so afterwards, you will need to SSH into your server and commit the changes to Git .

 Importing a Drupal 8 application into Acquia Cloud after it was installed elsewhere using the Minimal profile (for example, using Acquia Dev Desktop) will not cause problems.

 - Theme change issues with Twig caches on Drupal 8